• Our Wander

 The "peak" of a cherry blossom tree, from the moment it opens to the moment petals fall, is famously short, often lasting only 10 to 14 days.
 To increase your odds of catching "Mankai" (full bloom), plan your trip for at least 7 to 9 days.
 A longer stay provides a buffer if a sudden cold snap delays the bloom or if heavy rain shortens the viewing window in one city.

-Many tourist also visit during Sakura season, make sure to book your hotels early for the better rooms prices and availability.
+Many tourists visit Japan during Sakura season, make sure to book your hotels early for the better rooms prices and availability.
 For hotels in Asia, we consistently find good deals on Trip.com and Agoda.

 The North-to-South Strategy